Depression and Addiction Treatment in the United States

 Treatments and Therapies for Depression and Addiction

-At Lumina Recovery, we offer a range of therapeutic approaches in our depression program tailored to the unique challenges of co-occurring depression and addiction.
+We offer a range of therapeutic approaches in our depression programs tailored to the unique challenges of co-occurring depression and addiction.
 Our inpatient depression treatment in Los Angeles is designed to provide comprehensive care and address various aspects of these co-occurring disorders.
 These may include:

 Cognitive Behavioral Therapy (CBT)

-A cornerstone of addiction treatment, CBT helps clients identify and change negative thought patterns and behaviors.
+A cornerstone of addiction treatment, Cognitive Behavioral Therapy (CBT) helps individuals identify and change negative thought patterns and behaviors.
 This can provide tools for long-term coping skills and healthy self-regulation.

 Dialectical Behavior Therapy (DBT)